Notes from the machine room.

 You Do Not Need to Write That Transformation Function

-A calm but honest look at the time developers spend writing JSON transformation code that a rule engine could infer in milliseconds.
+A calm but honest look at the time developers spend writing data transformation code that a rule engine could infer in milliseconds.
 Includes a self-assessment for when to write it yourself and when to let the machine figure it out.